summerDG/leetcode/README.md

 # leetcode
-This project records my solutions of questions from leetcode.
+This project records my solutions to questions from leetcode.